jacarvalho/mpd-public/README.md

 - The training of the baseline (CVAE) and comparison with traditional planning methods will be added soon.

-If you have any questions please let me know -- [joao@robot-learning.de](mailto:joao@robot-learning.de)

 ---
 ## Installation